SachinSaj/Paper_Publication---Facial_Emotional_Recognition_Using_Shallow_CNN/README.md

 # Facial-Emotional-Recognition-Using-Shallow-CNN-Paper-

+### Abstract

+Facial emotional recognition became an important task in the modern day scenario to understand the state of emotions of a human being by machines.
+With the development of computational power and deep learning techniques, facial emotion recognition (FER) became feasible, which contributed to a wide range of applications in modern day technology.
+In this paper, we propose a shallow convolutional neural network architecture with feature-based data, which can do this task more eectively and attained the state-of-the-art accuracy with less computational complexity (in terms of learnable parameters).
+The proposed architecture is shallow and gives comparable performance with all the existing approaches for FER in deep learning

+### Code

 - This Notebook, deals with facial emotional recognition.
 - The dataset used is JAFFE facial emotional dataset
 - This dataset consists of 7 facial emotions such as anger, disgust, happy, sad, fear, joy and neutral